Chart Color Schemes

 Cumbalum has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact the area.
-Key projects include Ballina Airport Boulevard & Southern Cross Industrial Estate Expansion, Southern Cross Industrial Estate Boeing Avenue, Ballina Byron Gateway Airport Terminal and Infrastructure Upgrade (scheduled for completion in 2023), and New Ballina SES Headquarters (commencing in late 2021).
+AreaSearch has identified three projects that could significantly impact the area's performance.
+These key projects are: Ballina Airport Boulevard & Southern Cross Industrial Estate Expansion, Southern Cross Industrial Estate Boeing Avenue, Ballina Byron Gateway Airport Terminal and Infrastructure Upgrade, and New Ballina SES Headquarters.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.